eosc-cos4cloud/mecoda-orange/docs/athens-workshop.md

 # Presentation

-MECODA is a repository to facilitate analyzing and viewing data from diferent citizen science observatories.
+MECODA is a repository created to facilitate analyzing and viewing data from different citizen science observatories.

 MECODA is constructed on Orange Data Mining, a visual programming toolbox made to simplify analysis and data visualization.

 [Orange](orangedatamining.org) supports the construction of data analysis workflows by assembling components for data preprocessing, visualization, and modeling.

-Let's see how Orange looks like.
+Let's see what Orange looks like.

 # Installation Guide